Category

 In some Russian propaganda narratives, Donbas appears as a region that has always been disloyal to independent Ukraine and gravitated towards Russia.
 In 2014, the Russian invaders counted on this factor, planning their adventure with "Novorossiya", where, apparently, it was “necessary” to protect Russian-speaking citizens.

-Contrary to popular belief, the Ukrainian language has a long history and significant presence in the Donbas region.
+Contrary to popular belief, the history of Ukrainian language has significant presence in the Donbas region.
 While Russian is widely spoken, especially in urban areas and industrial centres, Ukrainian has deep roots in the cultural and linguistic heritage of Donbas.
 Historical records attest to the use of the Ukrainian language in literature, education, and everyday communication throughout the region's history.
 To understand the spread of the Russian language in Donbas, we must understand the bloody history of the Russification of these lands.

 Where and when did the Ukrainian language begin to be banned?
 Starting from the late 17th century, there were prohibitions on printing books in Ukrainian, and Russian Empire authorities confiscated Ukrainian primers from church services and schools.
 With the East of Ukraine becoming part of the Russian Empire, the Ukrainian language and culture as a whole were under censorship and enforced Russification.
 These and many other measures, implemented to different extents and with varying degrees of success, were enforced across most of the territory of Ukraine.
 In the East of Ukraine, russification was also advanced by educational reforms implemented by the USSR.
 Russian was introduced in local schools in 1938.